linvinus/AltYo/README.md

 AltYo
 =====

-AltYo - drop-down terminal emulator, written in vala, depends only on libvte, gtk3.
+AltYo - drop-down terminal emulator, written in vala, depends only on libvte and gtk3.

 Main program advantages.
 ------------------------